-At March 31, 2022, the Company's inventory is related to TEMBEXA, which is being manufactured for the treatment of smallpox and potential delivery to the Strategic National Stockpile (SNS) for the U.S. government and other government agencies.
+At June 30, 2022, the Company's inventory is related to TEMBEXA, which is being manufactured for the treatment of smallpox for potential delivery to the Strategic National Stockpile (SNS) for the U.S. government and to other government agencies.
 TEMBEXA was approved by the FDA on June 4, 2021, at which time the Company began to capitalize inventory costs associated with TEMBEXA.
 Prior to FDA approval of TEMBEXA, all costs related to the manufacturing of TEMBEXA were charged to research and development expense in the period incurred as there was no alternative future use.

 The Company values its inventories at the lower of cost or estimated net realizable value.
-The Company determines the cost of its inventories, which includes amounts related to materials, manufacturing costs, shipping and handling costs on a first-in, first-out (FIFO) basis.
+The Company determines the cost of its inventories, which includes amounts related to materials, manufacturing costs, shipping and handling costs on a first-in, firstout (FIFO) basis.
 Work-in-process includes all inventory costs prior to packaging and labelling, including raw material, active product ingredient, and drug product.
 Finished goods include packaged and labelled products.
-The Company's inventories at March 31, 2022 consisted of \$2.6 million of work-in-process and \$0.8 million of finished goods.
+The Company's inventories at June 30, 2022 consisted of \$1.8 million of work-in-process and \$2.3 million of finished goods.

 The Company's assessment of market value requires the use of estimates regarding the net realizable value of its inventory balances, including an assessment of excess or obsolete inventory.
 The Company's determination that a valuation reserve might be required, in addition to the quantification of such reserve, requires it to utilize judgment.
 The Company determines excess or obsolete inventory based on multiple factors, including an estimate of the future demand for its products, product expiration dates and current sales levels.
 The Company's assumptions of future demand for its products are inherently uncertain and if the Company were to change any of these judgments or estimates, it could cause a material increase or decrease in the amount of inventory reserves that the Company reports in a particular period.
 In addition, the Company's inventory may experience expiration of its shelf-life stability.
-During the three months ended March 31, 2022, the Company did not record a reserve for inventory as the Company assumes TEMBEXA will be sold to the U.S. government under a procurement contract with Biomedical Advanced Research and Development Authority (BARDA) or could be sold to other governmental agencies.
+During the six months ended June 30, 2022, the Company did not record a reserve for inventory as the Company assumes TEMBEXA will be sold to the U.S. government under a procurement contract with Biomedical Advanced Research and Development Authority (BARDA) or other governmental agencies.
 Should no procurement contract be secured in the future, the Company may reserve part or all of our inventory balance, which would be included in cost of sales.
-During the three months ended March 31, 2022, the Company wrote-off \$0.1 million of inventory deemed to be unsalable to Cost of goods sold on the Consolidated Statements of Operations and Comprehensive Loss.
+During the three and six months ended June 30, 2022, the Company may reserve part or all of our inventory balance, which would be included in cost of sales.
+During the three and six months ended June 30, 2022, the Company may reserve part or all of our inventory balance, which would be included in cost of sales.
+During the three and six months ended June 30, 2022, the Company worte-off no inventory and \$0.1 million of inventory, respectively, deemed to be unsalable to cost of goods sold on the Consolidated Statements of Operations and Comprehensive Loss.